Bernardo Rucellai: Political career

 Rucellai was a member of the political elite of late fifteenth- and early sixteenth-century Florence and held numerous positions in public office.
 He was on good terms with the ruling Medici family, and was close to his brothers-in-law Lorenzo and Giuliano.
 Rucellai and Lorenzo were about the same age and were tied by friendship and by common intellectual interests; Rucellai undertook many diplomatic missions either with, or on behalf of, Lorenzo.

 In September 1471 he was with Lorenzo in Rome to offer congratulations to Francesco della Rovere on his election as Pope Sixtus IV.
 Sixtus gave Lorenzo two marble heads, of Augustus and of Agrippa, allowed him to buy precious items belonging to his predecessor, Paul II, and confirmed that the Medici would continue as papal bankers and as agents for the alum mines at Tolfa.

 Rucellai was one of the Consiglio dei Cento ("council of one hundred") in 1474.
 In 1480 he was, with Lorenzo, on the council for the reform of the Studio di Pisa.
 From 1482 to 1485 he was ambassador to Lorenzo's Sforza allies in Milan.
 In 1483 he accompanied Lorenzo to Cremona where they hoped to establish an alliance against Venice.
 In July–August 1485 Rucellai was Gonfaloniere di Giustizia, but remained in Milan.
 In March 1486 he was one of the Dieci di Balìa, and in the same year was also in Venice.
 In 1486, Rucellai paid a visit to Pope Innocent VIII on his way to Naples to represent both Florence and the Medici.
 The family business included negotiating the marriage of his nephew Piero to Alfonsina Orsini.
 In November 1498, after the demise of the Savonarolan republic, he was Gonfaloniere di Giustizia.
 In 1512, Rucellai helped lead the effort to remove Piero Soderini from power and restore the Medici.

 Intellectual accomplishments

-After the death of Lorenzo de' Medici, he opened his gardens, the Orti Oricellari, to the Accademia platonica in order that they might continue their discussions about literature, classical heritage, rhetoric and Latin grammar.
+After the death of Lorenzo de' Medici, he opened his gardens, the Orti Oricellari, to the Accademia Platonica in order that they might continue their discussions about literature, classical heritage, rhetoric and Latin grammar.
 Other famous Florentines in attendance include Niccolò Machiavelli and Francesco Guicciardini.

 Writings

 Rucellai wrote mainly in Latin.
 In 1474, after Niccolò Vitelli was besieged by papal forces under Giuliano della Rovere (later pope Julius II) in Città di Castello, Rucellai wrote an Oratio de auxilio Tifernatibus adferendo.
-He wrote five histories, De urbe Roma liber, De magistratibus Romanis, De bello italico commentarius, De bello Pisano, De bello Mediolansi.
+He wrote five histories, De urbe Roma liber, De magistratibus Romanis, De bello italico commentarius, De bello Pisano, De bello Mediolanensi.